Frequently Asked Questions

 You can apply in your penultimate year of study.
 We are able to offer candidates a telephone interview if they are overseas at the time of the assessment centre for vacation placements.

 I am completing a non-Law degree with a year abroad – when can I apply for vacation placements?

 If you are applying to one of our English offices you can apply from your penultimate year onwards, but not in the second year of a four-year course (even if you will be spending a year abroad as part of your studies).
-As a non-law student you will still be competing against candidates from a Law background, including those currently studying towards the GDL and LPC.

 How many applications do you receive?